Wedding checklist Australia

 - Choose and order wedding invitations & stationery

-- Attend pre-marriage counselling, if required (for catholic ceremonies)
+- Attend pre-marriage counselling, if required (for catholic ceremonies) but also an excellent idea generally.

 - Meet with florist to discuss options